 If you have been invited to participate in a Starcheck assessment, you may want to know why we request your data and what we need it for.
 So let us tell you more about it here.

 First, it is essential to know that Starcheck must comply with GDPR laws and regulations.
-We also abide by the ethical code of conduct of The Dutch Association of Psychologists (NIP).
-Our privacy statement is under the guidelines of both sources.
+We also abide by the ethical code of conduct of the Dutch Association of Psychologists (NIP).
+Our privacy statement follows the guidelines of both sources.

 Starcheck stores data necessary to conduct an assessment and inform you and our client about the assessment findings.
 Starcheck stores the following data: your name, your telephone number, your (private) email address, your CV, and your test score report(s).